+Gert Wiescher was born in Braunsbach am Kocher, Germany, in 1944.
 Based in München, Gerd Wiescher designed many classy and classic Bodoni families, as well as New Yorker Type (1985).
-All characters are carefully fine-tuned and balanced.
+All of his typefaces are carefully fine-tuned and balanced.
 Wiescher founded first Munich Type and then Wiescher Design and Autographis.
 He is known as a hard, fast and prolific worker.
-His exquisite faces can be bought at MyFonts.
+His exquisite typefaces can be bought at MyFonts.
 Catalog of his bestselling typefaces.
 Interview in 2008.
-List of faces:
+Wikipedia page.
+Creative Market link.
+List of typefaces:

 - Romain du roi: In 2008, Wiescher designed the two-style Royal Romain, which is based on the Romain du Roi of Philippe Grandjean, which was completed in 1745 after Grandjean's death by Grandjean's successor Jean Alexandre and Louis Luce.
 Wiescher: The Romain du Roi was for the exclusive use of the Louis XIV.
 It was never sold or given to any other king or government.
 The king of Sweden tried to scrounge a set, but the king refused.
 This font is the basic design for such famous fonts as the Fournier and Bodoni.
 Just so the Romain du Roi doesn't get lost in the digital turmoil I set out to redesign it in 2004 and finished now in early 2008.
 I did a lot of research in France's National Library.
 A good excuse to visit Paris is always welcome!!!